Escorteur

 The French term Escorteur (Escort Ship) appeared during the Second World War to designate a warship, of a medium or light displacement, whose mission was to protect ocean convoys and naval squadrons from attacks by submarines.
 This role was in general handled by a destroyer escort such as the Buckley and Cannon classes built in the United States, or a Hunt-class destroyer built by the United Kingdom, or even a River class built by the United Kingdom, Canada and Australia.
-The Imperial Japanese Navy used the denomination of Kaibokan for this type of naval ship.
+The Imperial Japanese Navy used the designation kaibokan for this type of ship.

 The escorteurs of the French Navy

 In the immediate aftermath of the war, to fulfill the task of naval escorts, the French Navy was limited to a fleet of torpilleur and contre-torpilleur (otherwise known as destroyers), along with a number of avisos.
-They were later joined by several naval ships of German and Italian origin awarded as war reparations, and several escort bâtiments originated from the United Kingdom and the United States, all under different designations:
+They were later joined by several naval ships of German and Italian origin awarded as war reparations, and several escort ships originated from the United Kingdom and the United States, all under different designations: